dacces/serverbrowser/README.md

 uses screengui for uis and has custom fonts loading from i77lhm repos, you can easily freely use this in any script or in your projects, i do not care.

-also the "Copy join" copies ur server join script so other people who have a executor can execute ur join script to join your server.
+The "Copy join" copies ur server join script so other people who have a executor can execute ur join script to join your server.

 example: